 COURSE DESCRIPTION: This course treats with the study and analysis of the dynamic behaviour of electric power systems in response to small and large disturbances.
-The basic aim is to provide students with the knowledge involved in the operation, planning and design of electric power systems from the point of view of stability.
+The basic aim is to provide students with the knowledge involved in the operation, planning, and design of electric power systems from the point of view of stability.
 Additionally, students will learn about modelling and simulation of power systems, especially the synchronous machine and its control systems.
 This course is designed to provide an adequate background for a career in the electric utilities or in the energy-based industries.

-COURSE CODE: ECNG 6502 COURSE TITLE: POWER SYSTEM OPERATION & PLANNING NO. OF CREDITS: 3
+COURSE TITLE: POWER SYSTEM OPERATION & PLANNING

 COURSE DESCRIPTION: This course is designed to cover a variety of matters that relate to power system operation and planning.
-In particular, it treats with economic and security methods in power systems; control of interconnected systems; reliability analysis of power systems; system planning and expansion.
+It treats with economic and security methods in power systems; control of interconnected systems; reliability analysis of power systems; system planning and expansion.

-SEMESTER: I COURSE CODE: ECNG 6503 COURSE TITLE: ADVANCED POWER SYSTEM PROTECTION NO. OF CREDITS: 3
+COURSE TITLE: ADVANCED POWER SYSTEM PROTECTION